-- understand what psoriatic arthritis is and what it means for you - work with your healthcare team to manage the disease and reduce symptoms - choose foods and activities that are appropriate to your situation - understand how your medicines can help in the short and long term find support to cope with the emotional and lifestyle impacts of arthritis.
+- understand what psoriatic arthritis is and what it means for you - work with your healthcare team to manage the disease and reduce symptoms - make positive lifestyle choices - understand how your medicines can help in the short and long term - find support to cope with the emotional and lifestyle impacts of arthritis.

-The information inside is based on the latest research and recommendations, and has been reviewed by Australian experts to make sure it is current and relevant to your needs.
+The information inside is evidencebased, and has been reviewed by Australian experts to make sure it is current and relevant to your needs.
 So go ahead - take control of your psoriatic arthritis!

-© Copyright Arthritis Australia 2009.
-Reviewed November 2016.
+© Copyright Arthritis Australia 2019.
+Reviewed July 2019.